isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 equal, you're done.
 Otherwise, recursively insert the value into the correct of the subtree.

 The implicit claim here is that this algorithm preserves the `type:IsBST` invariant, but that is never explicitly pointed out.
-For posterity, this algorithm *does* indeed preserve the `type:IsBST` invariant.
+For the record, this algorithm *does* indeed preserve the `type:IsBST` invariant.
 However, this poses some challenges for us, since in order to show this we must necessarily derive a proof, which is going to depend on a proof that we picked the correct subtree to recurse on.

 What we have to work with thus far is only the fact that `type:_<_` is decidable.
 But if we were to work directly with the decidability `type:_<_`, our algorithm would